nverity-via/aws-manager/README.md

 4. A[c]tivate new-profile-name
 ```

-Follow these steps to add different AWS profiles for any environments that are needed (dev, prod etc)
+Repeat these steps to add different AWS profiles for any environments that are needed (dev, prod etc)

 ## General Usage